ibm-cloud-docs/Cloudant/offerings/pricing.md

 # Pricing
 {: #pricing}

-*Price Change Announcment* Effective October 13, 2022, all {{site.data.keyword.cloudantfull}} pricing will increase by 10%.
-This documentation does not reflect the increased prices that will be effective as of that date.
+*Price Change Announcment* The effective date of the 10% increase in {{site.data.keyword.cloudantfull}} pricing has changed from October 13, 2022 to January 1, 2023.
+Effective January 1, 2023, all {{site.data.keyword.cloudant_short_notm}} prices increase by 10%.
+This documentation does not reflect the increased pricing that goes into effect as of that date.

 {{site.data.keyword.cloudant_short_notm}} is priced based on the provisioned throughput capacity that you allocate for your instance, and the amount of data storage consumed.
 With {{site.data.keyword.cloudant_short_notm}}, you can scale your provisioned throughput capacity up and down, and pay pro-rated hourly.
 The provisioned throughput capacity is a reserved number of reads per second, writes per second, and global queries per second allocated to an instance.
 The throughput capacity setting is the maximum usage level for a given second.
 You can't exceed the reserved capacity for either reads, writes, or global queries.
 If you do, an HTTP 429 status code occurs that indicates the application is trying to exceed its provisioned throughput capacity allowance.
 {: shortdesc}